 میرے جیسے بھائیوں کو موت آ جانی چاہیے جو بہنوں کو ٹرک بھر کر جہیز نہیں دے سکتے

 The story is about dowry and how women are still being tortured for it.
 It is as real and painful as it can be.
-A word of caution, – you will get depressed after reading it.
-It leaves an impact.
+Having said that, a word of caution is in order: You will get depressed after reading it.
+It leaves such an impact.

 My favorite line, that sends a wave of nostalgia is where Saman talks about making chain with glass bangles using a candle.
 Does anyone else remember doing that?

 A short story with a lasting impact.
 Do read, but be prepared to be heartbroken.